 The FCC Group has a widely disseminated Whistleblowing Channel to confidentially report any activities and conduct that may involve a breach of the Code of Ethics and Conduct in any of its aspects, including potential irregularities that could have criminal consequences.
-Communications can be made through the corporate intranet, by e-mail and by post, and specific accesses have been set up for certain companies and geographic areas to facilitate accessibility.
+Communications can be made through the corporate intranet, by e-mail, via phone or in person, and by post, and specific accesses have been set up for certain companies and geographic areas to facilitate accessibility.